bbauska/JS-Intermediate-JS/README.md

 }
 </pre>

-Again, good code editors and linters can spot these issues.
+<p>Again, good code editors and linters can spot these issues.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>TypeError</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-An error thrown when a value isn’t of an expected type, such as calling a non-existent object method:
+<p>An error thrown when a value isn’t of an expected type, such as calling a non-existent
+object method:</p>

 <pre>
 const obj = {};